Sunspot: Application

+Sunspots, with their intense magnetic field concentrations, facilitate the complex transfer of energy and momentum to the upper solar atmosphere.
+This transfer occurs through a variety of mechanisms, including generated waves in the lower solar atmosphere and magnetic reconnection events.

 Starspot

 In 1947, G. E. Kron proposed that starspots were the reason for periodic changes in brightness on red dwarfs.
 Since the mid-1990s, starspot observations have been made using increasingly powerful techniques yielding more and more detail: photometry showed starspot growth and decay and showed cyclic behavior similar to the Sun's; spectroscopy examined the structure of starspot regions by analyzing variations in spectral line splitting due to the Zeeman effect; Doppler imaging showed differential rotation of spots for several stars and distributions different from the Sun's; spectral line analysis measured the temperature range of spots and the stellar surfaces.
-For example, in 1999, Strassmeier reported the largest cool starspot ever seen rotating the giant K0 star XX Triangulum (HD 12545) with a temperature of 3500 K, together with a warm spot of 4800 K.
+For example, in 1999, Strassmeier reported the largest cool starspot ever seen rotating the giant K0 star XX Trianguli (HD 12545) with a temperature of 3500 K, together with a warm spot of 4800 K.